beliveau/brktinit/README.md

 This is a brkt-cli helper utility that logs you in and sets your BRKT_API_TOKEN This is known to work on Windows 10.
 Not yet tested on other Windows versions.

+USAGE:

-Usage:  brktinit.bat
+brktinit.bat

 No command line options.

 PRE-REQUISITES:

 The brkt-cli requires you to first install python27, and then install the brkt-cli using pip install brkt-cli.

-Overview:
+OVERVIEW:

 Intended for Windows users of brkt-cli, brktinit.bat is useful to run anytime you open a new command prompt and want to issue brkt-cli commands, or if your brkt token has expired.